jctian98/e2e_lfmmi/README.md

 ```
 4. You may encounter some problem about `k2`.
 Try to delete `data/lang_phone/Linv.pt` (in training) and `data/word_3gram/G.pt`(in decoding) and re-generate them again.

-5. Multiple choices are available during decoding (we take `aed.sh` as an example, but the usage of `nt.sh` is the same).
+5. Multiple choices are available during decoding (we take `nt.sh` as an example, but the usage of `aed.sh` is the same).
    To use the MMI-related scorers, you need train the model with MMI auxiliary criterion;

   To use MMI Prefix Score (in AED) or MMI Alignment score (in NT):
   ```
-  bash aed.sh --stage 2 --mmi-weight 0.2
+  bash nt.sh --stage 2 --mmi-weight 0.2
   ```
   To use any external LM, you need to train them in advance (as implemented in `prepare.sh`)

   To use word-level N-gram LM:
   ```
-  bash aed.sh --stage 2 --word-ngram-weight 0.4
+  bash nt.sh --stage 2 --word-ngram-weight 0.4
   ```
   To use character-level N-gram LM:
   ```
-  bash aed.sh --stage 2 --ngram-weight 1.0
+  bash nt.sh --stage 2 --ngram-weight 1.0
   ```
   To use neural network LM:
   ```
-  bash aed.sh --stage 2 --lm-weight 1.0
+  bash nt.sh --stage 2 --lm-weight 1.0
   ```
 ### Reference
 kaldi: https://github.com/kaldi-asr/kaldi